OpenSourceEconomics/dcegm/docs/source/How-To/specify_exogenous_processes.md

 ## Specifying Exogenous Processes in Model Options

-Each exogenous process should be defined in the `state_space` section of the model options, mapping process names to transition functions and defining possible states.
+Each exogenous process should be defined in the `state_space` section of the model ```options```, mapping process names to transition functions and defining possible next states.

 ### Example 2: Specifying Exogenous Processes in `options`